Clever cueing strategy for WHY-questions

 Every day is an opportunity for recovery.
 Don't miss a single day.

-- Surprising neuroscience discovery that makes recovery possible at any age.
+makes recovery possible at any age.

 - Why embracing failure leads to faster recovery.